- 6 April 17: Philadelphia to Doha

 6 April 17: Philadelphia to Doha

 Lisa drops me off at the Philadelphia airport at 8:40 am, two hours before the 10:40 scheduled departure.
-I am greeted at the Qatar Airways counter by two employees.
+I am greeted at the Qatar Airways counter by two employees, both Asian—seemingly from different parts of Asia, but I don’t know from where.
+I suppose I expected to see Arab women in burkas at the counter.
 One is in training and defers frequently to the other.
 The experienced employee looks down at my larger bag (an unconstructed high-tech fiber bag) and suggests that I might be able to carry it on.
 She checks with her supervisor to confirm.
 After filling out a membership card for a Qatar Airways benefits program—which seems mandatory—I am good to go.
 I do some quick extraction of liquids from the main bag, which I’d assumed I’d have to check, and put them with the liquids in my backpack.
 I come across a 6-ounce tube of toothpaste and decide to see whether I can get it through security.
 (I do.)
 I make it to the departure gate by 9:15.

 We board at 10:20 and are ready for departure by 10:38.
 The plane is far from full.
 There are nine seats in each row, with two aisles dividing them into groups of three.
 I’m in the aisle seat of the leftmost group in my row, and a young woman is in the window seat.
 I see very few people in middle seats, and many of the aisle seats are empty.

 Announcements are made in English and Arabic.
 Before we depart, a flight attendant passes out “refreshing towels” sealed in plastic envelopes, pouches containing in-flight socks and a sleeping mask (I’d brought my own), and then headphones.